Easiest Homemade Pop Tarts

 HOW TO MAKE THE EASIEST HOMEMADE POP TARTS

-PREP & SHAPE PIE CRUST.
-Roll out each pie crust with a rolling pin to a 1/8 inch thickness.
-Cut each pie crusts into 2×3 inch rectangles and place 9 on prepared baking sheet.
+Prep and shape pie crust: Roll out each pie crust on a lightly floured surface with a rolling pin to a 1/8 inch thickness.
+Cut each pie crust with a sharp knife or pizza cutter, into 2×3 inch rectangles and place 9 on prepared baking sheet.

-ADD JAM FILLING.
-Add 1 tablespoon of jam to the center of each and then top with a pie crust rectangle.
+Add strawberry filling: Add 1 tablespoon of jam to the center of each and then top with a pie crust rectangle.
 Use a fork to crimp the edges of all 4 sides of the pop tarts.
+Place pop tarts on a parchment-lined baking sheet or cookie sheet.
 Bake for 10-12 minutes or until the pop tarts are a light golden brown color.
 Transfer to a cooling rack to cool.

 POP TART VARIATIONS